epadam/CNN-AV1-intra-encoder/source/performance.rst

 For block size 64x64, it can be seen that the accuracy increase to above 90%, which is close to percentage of none and split together.
 For32x32, the accuracy is also very close to the none and split together.
 For 16x16, the accuracy becomes lower.
 Notice that the partition modes are more distributed for 16x16 in this data set.

+Again, we use this model to predict the partition mode of a frame.
+The result shows it only predict the classes with top 3 number of sampels.

 In order to avoid biased model due to the imbalanced data set.
 The other two strategies are used to correct this problem.

 First one is to add a weight for cross entropy for each class to comprehend for the class with less data.
 Second one is to trim the data set so that every class has equal number of samples.